WillFantom/devcontainer-latex/README.md

 - [VS code](https://code.visualstudio.com/download) installed
 - [VS code remote containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed

+## Usage

+ 1. In the root of your project, create a directory named `.devcontainer`
+ 2. Copy the `devcontainer.json` file from this repository to the newly created directory
+ 3. **optional:** Change to image being used for the devcontainer by updating the `image` field in the JSON file.
+For example, use the full texlive install scheme: `ghcr.io/willfantom/devcontainer-latex:latest-full`
+ 4. **optional:** Add other packages to be installed by `tlmgr` when the container starts to the `postCreateCommand` field in the JSON file
+ 5. Open the project in the devontainer via the [devcontainer CLI](https://github.com/devcontainers/cli), the commands in VSCode, or in a GitHub Codespace

+### Full TexLive Install

+For this, you will have to build the container with the build arg `TEX_SCHEME` set to `full`.
+This may end up being around 6GB once built...
+Make sure to set the `image` field in the devcontainer JSON file to the tag of your full scheme image.

 ---

 This has been extended from [qdm12/latexdevcontainer](https://github.com/qdm12/latexdevcontainer) with the following core changes: